 The Robert Rabson Award, first given by the Society in 2012, recognizes Bob Rabson's steadfast advocacy of plant biology through creation of funding programs in the Department of Energy for research in basic energy sciences.
 The award recognizes postdocs and faculty-level early career scientists, whether or not members of the Society, in academic, government, and corporate research institutions, who have made excellent contributions in the area of bioenergy research.
 The award, which is made biennially, is a monetary award that also provides a one-year membership in the Society.

-For his exceptional hard work, thoughtful independent analysis, and effective collaborations in the areas of lignin biosynthesis and cell wall biochemisty, Dr. Yuki Tobimatsu is winner of the first Robert Rabson Award.
-This award recognizes Bob Rabson’s steadfast advocacy for plant biology through the creation of funding programs in the Department of Energy for research in basic energy sciences.
+For his exceptional creativity in developing several novel and widely applicable strategies for plant cell wall engineering, Dominique Loque (Lawrence Berkeley National Laboratory, Berkeley, California) is the winner of the second Robert Rabson Award.
+This award recognizes Rabson’s steadfast advocacy for plant biology through the creation of funding programs in the U.S. Department of Energy for research in basic energy sciences.

 Robert Rabson Award Committee